Southern California Drug Rehab Guide

-The most comprehensive format of care is an inpatient drug rehab program.
+The most comprehensive format of care is an inpatient drug and alcohol rehab program.
 These programs can offer care and support 24/7, maintain strict schedules, and provide the highest level of care available.
 In an inpatient drug rehab program, a person will remain in a secure and safe facility that provides an encouraging and supportive environment for healing.

 The National Institute on Drug Abuse (NIDA) recommends that a person participate in a drug rehab program for at least 90 days.
 An inpatient drug rehab program can provide a person the opportunity to fully reset, allowing time to heal and build healthy habits and life skills.
 A daily schedule may include: group and individual therapy sessions, stress management and relapse prevention training, life skills workshops, support group meetings, drug abuse education programs, nutritional planning, exercise, recreational and fitness opportunities, and more.
 Treatment for additional or co-occurring mental health and medical disorders can also be provided, and medications can be properly managed.

 Detox is often a component of a drug rehab program that may need to come first.
 Detox allows drugs to process out of the body in a safe and supportive environment.
 Medical detox for alcohol and drug addiction provides around-the-clock medical care and mental health support.
 It may involve the use of medications to manage difficult withdrawal symptoms and drug cravings that can occur.
 After detox is complete, within about a week or so, a person should then enter directly into a drug rehab program.